 Ground yourself in the present moment by connecting to your senses.
 What can you see/hear/touch that can bring you into this moment?
 Can you connect to your breath and just feel that for 5 seconds?

 Notice the positive!
 This doesn’t mean ignore the difficult, it’s about creating balance.
 Our brains have a negative bias so we need to make a conscious effort to notice what is good or even neutral.
 This helps us combat over generalising (“Christmas is awful this year”) by becoming aware of the finer details.
 Even if this time of year is difficult for you, there will small moments of peace or joy.
-Here are some suggestions: frosty walks wrapped up in scarves and hats, soothing hot drinks, quiet time in front of the fire, time off work, candles and fairy lights.
 Can you think of 3 things right now that you can enjoy this month?

 Emotions: "That is wintering.
 It is the active acceptance of sadness." writes Katherine May in her book 'Wintering'.
 I hope you feel joy and peace this festive season, but this is a wish not a requirement.
 You will feel a whole range of things; perhaps excitement, worry, happiness, sadness.…try to allow them all.
 This is a practice so go gently with yourself.